Jerry Moyes

-Jerry Moyes is the Founder, and former Chairman and CEO of Phoenix-based Swift Transportation, one of the largest trucking companies in the United States.
-Moyes is also owner of charter airline Swift Air and FBO Swift Aviation at Phoenix Sky Harbor International Airport.
+Jerry Moyes is an American businessman who is the founder, former chairman, and former CEO of Phoenix-based Swift Transportation, one of the largest trucking companies in the United States.
+Moyes also owns charter airline Swift Air and FBO Swift Aviation at Phoenix Sky Harbor International Airport.
 Moyes is the controlling owner of SME Steel Contractors Inc., a steel erector company based in Utah, and Texas-based LTL freight carrier Central Freight Lines.
-He was a majority owner of the Phoenix Coyotes of the National Hockey League before the Coyotes filed bankruptcy and were sold to the NHL in 2009, and the Arizona Sting of the National Lacrosse League.
-Moyes is also a limited partner in the Arizona Diamondbacks, and was once a minority owner of the Phoenix Suns.
+He has invested in several Arizona sports teams, most notably the Arizona Coyotes, which he owned from 2006 until 2009.

+Personal life

-A graduate of Weber State College, Moyes previously served as president of the Arizona Motor Transport Association.
+Moyes is a graduate of Weber State College, where he attended the John B. Goddard School of Business & Economics.
+Moyes previously served as president of the Arizona Motor Transport Association.

-Near the end of 2016, Moyes announced he would retire at the end of the year.

-Moyes and his wife Vickie have been married for over 50 years and have 10 children and 10 grandchildren.
+Moyes and his wife, Vickie, have 10 children and 10 grandchildren.

+In 2017, Moyes retired as CEO of Swift, becoming CEO emeritus and retaining a seat on the board of directors.
+Moyes continues to live a private life at his Glendale, Arizona estate which is estimated to be the most expensive home in the city.